phxtho/i18next-markdown-postprocessor/README.md

   );
 }
 ```
-if you want to use it across all your translated strings add it to i18next's init options instead
+if you want to use it across all your translated strings add it to i18next's init options instead:

-or, if you're using it in more than just a few places, it might be worth adding to i18next's init options instead:

 ```javascript
 i18next